 Winter in Assam is a time for outdoor activities – camping, wildlife watching, fishing, trekking and picnics.
-Most of these activities for my family revolved around the river Bhramaputra, where the water recedes post the monsoon and islands form on the river, that are teaming with wildlife, especially migratory birds.
+Most of these activities for my family revolved around the river Brahmaputra, where the water recedes post the monsoon and islands form.
+These sandbanks that are teaming with wildlife, especially migratory birds.

-Another time, we had gone on a picnic to a spot close to Arunachal Pradesh with family friends , very beautiful but quite a trek to get to.
-All the camping and cooking equipments had to be hauled by the helpers , a small group consisting of our driver, cook and their assistants.
-Once base was set, tea ordered for everyone.
-Our friends were very impressed when the cook served it in my mother’s fine porcelain tea set on her silver tray, with a delicate tray cloth covering it.
+Another time, we had gone on a picnic to a spot in Arunachal Pradesh with family friends , very beautiful but quite a trek to get to.
+All the camping and cooking equipment had to be hauled by the helpers , a small group consisting of our driver, cook and their assistants.
+Once base was set, my father ordered tea for everyone.
+Our friends were very impressed when the cook served it in my mother’s fine porcelain tea set placed on her silver tray, with a delicate tray cloth covering it.
 Apparently the cook was told to pack stuff for tea and since he usually served tea in this manner, it was all in the day’s work for him.

 Gone are the days of elaborate planning and long camping trips, where search parties were sent ahead to scout for good locations and set up base for the rest to follow.
 Standing instruction given by my father was that they had to first cool the beer by keeping the crates immersed in the river, so that when he arrived, there was chilled beer available.
 Long before modern camping gear appeared on the scene, large tents used to hired or borrowed from the army , through someone’s relative working there.
 Regular bedding use to be taken and after a whole day of ” roughing it out” we use to get into beds made with crisp freshly ironed sheets.